-Classes may only be missed for legitimate reasons such as an illness, medical appointment, family emergency, field trip, school event, etc. Students are responsible for completing and submitting all work missed during an absence.
+Classes may only be missed for legitimate reasons such as an illness, medical appointments, family emergency, etc. Students are responsible for completing and submitting all work missed during an absence.

 Parents/Guardians and/or students must:

 - communicate with teachers and the attendance office in person, by phone, email or hand-written note prior to a known absence; - ensure attendance for assessments/evaluations on the day they are scheduled; - be aware of and prepare for adverse weather conditions.